 Common frogs vary in colour from green to brown, or even red or yellow.
 They can be found around ponds in the spring and hide under dead trees in winter.

-There are many types of newts living in the woodlands of Snowdonia.
+There are many types of newts living in the woodlands of Eryri.
 They breed in ponds during the spring and spend most of the rest of the year feeding on invertebrates in forests.

 One of the most common mammals in the forest.
 They eat seeds, fruits and nuts in the autumn and catch invertebrates such as worms, caterpillars and centipedes.